pmazumda/pmazumda.github.io/_posts/2020-10-26-What-is-a-haproxy-and-how-does-it-work.md

 #### Configuration

 The primary and the default configuration file for HAProxy is /etc/haproxy/haproxy.cfg, which is created automatically during installation.
 This file defines a standard setup without any load balancing, following is a template for the haproxy.cfg with default configurations.
+The

 global